infiniflow/ragflow/README.md

 Updates to the above configurations require a reboot of all containers to take effect:

 > ```bash
-> $ docker-compose -f docker/docker-compose.yml up -d
+> $ docker compose -f docker/docker-compose.yml up -d
 > ```

 ## 🔧 Build a Docker image without embedding models